-Now that we understand why we set SMART Goals, let’s focus on SMART goals for the Sales team in 2019.
+Now that we understand why we set SMART Goals, let’s focus on SMART goals for the Sales team.
 I'd ask that you take the following information with the asterisk that each and every business, and sales team for that matter, can be very different.
-Sure every organization can say, "We want to grow our revenue in 2019."
+Sure every organization can say, "We want to grow our revenue."
 Of course, you do!
 If you didn't... well I'm not even going to finish that statement.
 But that's why you must set SMART goals and really stop to think about your organization's situation and how these goals will impact the bottom line.

 Setting goals for your business are much like setting a New Year's Resolution.
 Statistics show that almost 80% of resolutions fail by February.
 Or, better yet, many of those resolutions don't make it to January 17th, or otherwise known as "D-Day.”
 Similar to resolutions, if goals are not specific, attainable, relevant and time-based, not many people, whether in sales or trying to "be healthy this year” will likely reach their goal.